English Language Education

 • Sending children on time to school and prepared for school (having homework, books, etc).

-• Reading with your child every day, or expecting them to read on their own, even if it is in the native language.
+• Reading with your child every day, or expecting them to read on their own, in English or in your language.

 • What can I do to help at the school?
-Join or help the PTO, the Parent Teacher Organization!
+Join or help the PTA, the Parent Teacher Association!
 Parents are not required to help in the school, but the school can always use volunteers!
 Every American school has a group of parents who volunteer their time to help out with school activities and to raise money for the school.
-The PTO is responsible for Library Night, Game Night, Movie Night, Color Day, field trips, and much more.
-You can volunteer to help in the library during your child’s library time.
+The PTA is responsible for Library Night, Game Night, Movie Night, Color Day, field trips, and much more.
+You can also volunteer to help in the library during your child’s library time, in grades K-3.
 The library is always in need of help and your child will be excited to see you!

 SOME SURPRISES FOR NEW FAMILIES